 At The Mary Bassett Lower School we have always encouraged children to read and write for pleasure and purpose.
+We want children to access quality, innovative and relevant texts to support them to explore the world around them, to gain new knowledge and understanding, as well as for enjoyment in their free time.
 Our aim is that children leave our school with an ability to record their thoughts, knowledge and ideas using different writing styles.
 We also want them to have the confidence to clearly communicate to a range of audiences using spoken language.
-Finally we want them to access the written word in the world around them to gain new knowledge and understanding, as well as for enjoyment in their free time.

 For many years we have been proud of our active library, reading volunteers and early literacy interventions to raise the standard of reading, writing and spoken language for the children at our school.
 We also run reading, writing and public speaking competitions and challenges throughout the academic year.